 10.4.1.
 The prescribed form 12 contained within The Building (Forms) (Scotland) Regulations 2005, as amended should be used.
 In cases where there are multiple owners of a building, each owner or set of joint owners must receive a notice.
-The notice contains the following information:
+The notice contains:

-- the name and address of the owner - · the address of the dangerous building - · a list of any co-owners and their addresses - the commencement date for remedial work (appropriate timescale set by authority) - the completion date for remedial work (appropriate timescale set by authority) - · the dangerous aspects of the building - the work necessary to comply with the notice, including any protective works and specialist supervision required and offering options where possible, for example, repair or demolish - · notes on right of appeal - a warning on the consequences of failing to carry out the stipulated works. - 10.4.2.
-Optional information might be: - guidance notes for owners receiving a notice, including procedures for obtaining a building warrant if other work is to be done at the same time as the remedial work, - guidance on the follow-up procedures that will be adopted by the local authority, - · location plan of the building. - 10.4.3.
+- the name and address of the owner; - the address of the dangerous building; - a list of any co-owners and their addresses; - the commencement date for remedial work (appropriate timescale set by authority); - the completion date for remedial work (appropriate timescale set by authority); - the dangerous aspects of the building; - the work necessary to comply with the notice, including any protective works and specialist supervision required and offering options where possible, for example, repair or demolish; - notes on right of appeal; and - a warning on the consequences of failing to carry out the stipulated works.

+10.4.2.
+Optional information might be:

+- guidance notes for owners receiving a notice, including procedures for obtaining a building warrant if other work is to be done at the same time as the remedial work; - guidance on the follow-up procedures that will be adopted by the local authority; and - location plan of the building.

+10.4.3.
 Copy notices must be served on the occupiers of the building if they are not the owner(s).

 The local authority must also serve a copy notice on any other person appearing to have an interest in the building.
-Procedures for serving notices can be found in the Local Government (Scotland) Act 1973. - 10.4.4.
-Where the local authority is the owner or a co-owner of a dangerous building, the notice should be served on the chief executive of the authority, as the representative of the owner. - 10.4.5.
+Procedures for serving notices can be found in the Local Government (Scotland) Act 1973.

+10.4.4.
+Where the local authority is the owner or a co-owner of a dangerous building, the notice should be served on the chief executive of the authority, as the representative of the owner.

+10.4.5.
 Consideration should also be given to advising the fire authority of the dangerous building.

 This is particularly important where the structure of the building has been weakened to the extent that the building would not behave as expected in a fire situation.
-Notification is not necessary when the fire authority has been involved in taking any emergency action in connection with the building. - 10.4.6.
+Notification is not necessary when the fire authority has been involved in taking any emergency action in connection with the building.
+10.4.6.
 An owner may appeal to the sheriff within 21 days of the date of the notice and this delays the effect of the notice.
-There is no further right of appeal against the decision of the sheriff. - 10.4.7.
+There is no further right of appeal against the decision of the sheriff.

+10.4.7.
 If circumstances change after a notice has been served, for example, to a situation that requires urgent action, a notice may be withdrawn or any aspect waived or relaxed, allowing the authority to take urgent action.
-Notice of such a change is required before action only if reasonably practicable. - 10.4.8.
+Notice of such a change is required before action only if reasonably practicable.

+10.4.8.
 Although no warrant is required for work specified in the notice it must be recognised that any additional work may require a warrant.
 On completion, the work and any completion certificate required must be recorded in the building standards register.

-Figure 12 Dangerous Buildings

-PROCEDURES RELATING TO A DANGEROUS BUILDING Local Authority (LA) becomes aware of potentially dangerous building LA inspects building to determine the extent of the danger, if any, to occupiers or general public Building not Building immediately Building dangerous, dangerous, urgent urgent action not dangerous, no action required (1) required (1) action required LA takes necessary LA must serve a LA involvement action to remove the dangerous building ceases notice (2)(3) immediate danger Danger removed, no further Further work necessary to action required reduce or remove danger Owner does not begin or does not complete Owner begins work work as specified - guilty of an offence and completes work as specified LA may carry out work then recover expense LA must register a completion If work not certificate (4) then Owner submits a recover expenses.
-(5) carried out. completion notice remains LA may make a certificate to a on BSR charging order (6) verifier
+FIGURE 12 DANGEROUS BUILDINGS

+PROCEDURES RELATING TO A DANGEROUS BUILDING